Prioritise

 Drive Economic Growth

-This isn’t just about transport; it’s about opportunity.
+This isn’t just about transport, it’s about opportunity.
 A new station will enhance commercial viability, attract investment, create jobs, and bring talent into the city.
 Bradford’s businesses will thrive with easier access to a wider workforce, and fresh ideas will flow.

 Remove barriers to opportunity